 (26/02/2010) By the way, I summarised the whole KM4DEV discussion on the KM4DEV wiki: http://wiki.km4dev.org/wiki/index.php/DIKW_model

-(1) In workshops, to explain this ‘knowledge as information in use’, I often refer to the equation K=I*ESA (as pointed to me by Jaap).
+(1) In workshops, to explain this ‘knowledge as information in use’, I often refer to the equation K=I*ESA (knowledge is the product of information mixed with experience/skills/attitude, as pointed to me by Jaap).
 Thinking about it I think this equation also deserves a good brushing off but it sounds certainly more sensible than the DIKW pyramid.

 Related blog posts: